anonsig2020/cem_vrd/README.md

-# cem_vrd
-Datasets Used for Evaluating Cross-Modal Entity Matching Frameworks for VRDs
+# Datasets Used for Evaluating JUNO: A Cross-Modal Entity Matching Framework for VRDs